Get the code: learngo.go

 // Defer is commonly used to close a file, so the function closing the

-// file stays close to the function opening the file.
+// file stays near the function opening the file.

 return true